Find out about the court of tribunal

-The term ‘adversary’ refers to the nature of the trial process, which pits two parties against each other in a ‘contest’ that aims to test the opposing arguments and Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects..
-The The system used to decide court cases in Australia.
-In this system, barristers for each opposing party question witnesses and present arguments and evidence to the judge, who then decides between them and makes orders about what is to happen.
-Also called the adversarial system.
-Compare an inquisitorial legal system.
-See also barrister; court. is based on the idea that the best outcome is reached by weighing up powerful arguments on both sides of the question, and deciding which side is more convincing based on the evidence presented.
+The term ‘adversary’ refers to the nature of the trial process, which pits two parties against each other in a ‘contest’ that aims to test the opposing arguments and evidence.
+The adversary system is based on the idea that the best outcome is reached by weighing up powerful arguments on both sides of the question, and deciding which side is more convincing based on the evidence presented.

-For the adversary system to be fair and consistent, both parties must follow strict procedures and rules regarding evidence.
-Each court in the hierarchy – the High Court, the Federal Court, the Family Court, the Supreme Court, the County Court and the Magistrates’ Court (see diagram in Chapter 1.2: An introduction to the courts) – has its own particular rules, which must be understood and followed.
+For the adversary system to be fair and consistent, both parties must follow strict procedures and rules.
+Each court in the hierarchy (see the diagram in Chapter 1.2: An introduction to the courts) has its own rules, which must be understood and followed.
 If you do not understand these rules, it may be difficult for you to present your case in the court, especially if the other side has a lawyer to help them.
 It is important to comply with these rules; for example, if your case is adjourned because you have failed to prepare the documents properly and on time, you might have to pay the other party’s legal costs.

-Tribunals are less formal and less adversarial than courts, and have less strict procedures and rules; this makes it easier for an individual to present their own case.
+Tribunals are less formal and less adversarial than courts; the procedures and rules at tribunals are also less strict.
+All this makes it easier for an individual to present their own case.

-If you are representing yourself, you may (but not always) receive some guidance from the judge or magistrate – or from the decision-maker at a tribunal – about what happens in the court or tribunal and the procedure you have to follow.
+If you are representing yourself, you may receive some guidance from the judge or magistrate – or from the decision-maker at a tribunal – about what happens in the court or tribunal and the procedures you must follow.
 However, they cannot advise you about the best way to present your case.
-If you are representing yourself, you must decide how to present your case, based on the preparation and research that you have done, and any legal advice you may have sought.
+If you are representing yourself, you must decide how to present your case, based on the preparation and research you have done, and any legal advice you have sought.

 - textbooks on particular points or types of law.